ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 IAM credentials are used by ZenHub to write (`put`) objects and to create temporary pre-signed links.

 To read (`get`) images and allow users to see uploaded images embedded in the issue page, the cluster nodes or network need to have proper access.
 Take a look at our [Terraform](https://github.com/ZenHubHQ/zenhub-enterprise/blob/master/terraform-aws-zhe-backend/buckets.tf) for an example bucket policy.

+### 2.8 ZenHub Enterprise On-Premise License

+ZenHub Enterprise On-Premise requires a license to run.
+This license is an encoded string that is entered as the `enterprise_license_token` secret in the main `kustomization.yaml` file.
+Please contact your Customer Success Manager to receive your token.
+For new customers, please visit https://www.zenhub.com/enterprise to get in touch with us.

 ## 3. Configuration